Conformal Yang-Mills field in (A)dS space

-\noinbf{ii}) For $(A)dS_8$, and in contrast to $(A)dS_6$, we observe $k_\rho>0$ for both $AdS_8$ and $dS_8$.
-This implies that, for both $AdS_8$ and $dS_8$, the massless field and the massive field with the mass square $m_{\varphi_5}^2$ enter the Lagrangian with correct sign of the kinetic terms, while the massive field with the mass square $m_{\varphi_3}^2$ enter the Lagrangian with wrong sign of the kinetic term.
-Note also that for $AdS_8$ the mass squares $m_{\varphi_3}^2$ and $m_{\varphi_5}^2$ are negative, while, for $dS_8$, they are positive.
+\noinbf{ii}) For $(A)dS_8$, we note $k_\rho>0$ for both $AdS_8$ and $dS_8$.
+This implies that, for both $AdS_8$ and $dS_8$, the massless field and the massive field with the mass square $m_{\varphi_5}^2$ enter the Lagrangian with the correct sign of the kinetic terms, while the massive field with the mass square $m_{\varphi_3}^2$ enter the Lagrangian with the wrong sign of the kinetic term.
+Note also that, for $AdS_8$, the mass squares $m_{\varphi_3}^2$ and $m_{\varphi_5}^2$ are negative, while, for $dS_8$, they are positive.